yw-kiani/INTERNSHIP_TASKS/README.md

 # INTERNSHIP_TASKS

+CodSoft JAVA Projects

+Author

+• Name: YOUSRA

+• Email: ywkiani@gmail.com

+Introduction:

+Welcome to the CodSoft JAVA Projects repository!
+In this collection, I have developed java projects that cover a variety of functionalities.
+Feel free to explore each project and try them out for yourself.

+Projects

 TASK 1
 1. Generate a random number within a specified range, such as 1 to 100.
 2. Prompt the user to enter their guess for the generated number.